|Survey name||Marriages in England and Wales|

 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.)

-Our marriage statistics have always been produced using data collated by the General Register Office (GRO) from entries in marriage registers.
-Methods and classifications for marriage statistics remained similar for many years and time series data are available on a comparable basis back to 1837 in some tables.
+Our marriage statistics have always been produced using data collated by the GRO from entries in marriage registers.
+Methods and classifications for marriage statistics have remained similar for many years and time series data are available on a comparable basis back to 1837 in some tables.

 Comparability is maximised by the following:

-a number of couples who are resident in England and Wales, Scotland or Northern Ireland now go abroad to be married; these marriages are not included in the marriage statistics published by the ONS, NRS and NISRA and only some of these marriages abroad come to the attention of the Registrar General through notification to consular authorities
+- ONS, NRS and NISRA marriage statistics do not include marriages of residents of England and Wales, Scotland or Northern Ireland who go abroad to be married; only some of these marriages abroad come to the attention of the Registrar General through notification to consular authorities

 We publish marriage rates using the unmarried population aged 16 years and over as the denominator (single, widowed and divorced persons obtained from the population estimates by marital status published by the respective statistics office).
 Similar marriage rates for Scotland are available up to 2008.
-After consulting users of its demographic statistics in December 2010, NRS decided to no longer produce population estimates by marital status because of other priorities.
 NISRA do not produce marital status population estimates, so marriage rates for Northern Ireland are generally calculated using the population aged 16 years and over as the denominator.

-There are no other marriage outputs produced based on administrative data.
-Comparisons of marriage data with census and survey data containing estimates of the number of people married in England and Wales are possible.
-However, it must be noted that these figures are not directly comparable as they are estimates of the number of people married at a certain point in time rather than the number of marriages that took place during a particular year.
+There are no other marriage statistics produced using administrative data.
+Our marriage statistics are not directly comparable with census and household survey estimates of married people in England and Wales as they are estimates of the number of people married at a certain point in time rather than the number of marriages that took place during a particular year.

 Accessibility and clarity